March 6, 2023

 Business Associate - HIPAA defines these organizations as third-party associates that covered entities may use to help collect or maintain their patient’s healthcare.
 An example of this would be patient management solutions - like us!

-Be BFFs with HIPAA medical billing terminologyMedical billing in U.S. healthcare utilizes codes that identify which treatment a patient receives.
-HIPAA regulates these codes to ensure patient data remains secure and protected through billing transactions.
+Be BFFs with HIPAA medical billing terminologyMedical billing for physical therapy in U.S. healthcare utilizes codes that identify which treatment a patient receives.
+HIPAA regulates these codes to ensure patient data remains secure and protected through billing physical therapy transactions.

 Here are the medical codes that HIPAA affects: